MukundKulkarni/Auto-Git/README.md

+# Auto-Git
-Auto-Git is an automation bash script that automates the process of initializing a new git repository.
+Auto-Git is a bash script that automates the process of initializing a new git repository.